SeanU2022/Sean-Wallace-Team-Profile-HTML-Generator/README.md

 -----
 ![image](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
 A Node.js CLI Application using Inquirer to capture information about staff in a software engineering team that generates an HTML webpage displaying cards with summaries for each person.
+Highlights include: OOP using inquirer, try/catch async calls, prompt/then/catch calls, template literals with HTML generation, recursion.
+Unit tests with jest.

 ## Table of Contents